 Paid Membership Subscriptions and Related Services.
 We offer paid membership subscriptions through our NAPW Network, a womenonly professional networking organization, operated by our wholly-owned subsidiary.
-Members gain access to networking opportunities through a members-only website at www.napw.com, as well as through in-person networking at nearly 200 local chapters nationwide, additional career and networking events such as the National Networking Summit Series and the PDN Network events, as well as ancillary (non-networking) benefits such as educational discounts, shopping, and other membership perks.
+Members gain access to networking opportunities through a members-only website at www.napw.com and "virtual" eChapter events which occur in a webcast setting as well as through in-person networking at approximately 150 local chapters nationwide, additional career and networking events such as the National Networking Summit Series, Power Networking Events and the PDN Network events.
+NAPW members also receive ancillary (non-networking) benefits such as educational discounts, shopping, and other membership perks.
 Upgraded packages include (i) the VIP membership, which provides members with additional promotional and publicity tools as well as free access (including guest) to the National Networking Summits and free continuing education programs and (ii) the press release package, which provides members with the opportunity to work with professional writers to publish personalized press releases and thereby secure valuable online presence.
 NAPW Membership is renewable and fees are payable on an annual basis, with the first annual fee payable at the commencement of the membership.
-NAPW Membership subscriptions represented approximately 98.4% and 98.3%, respectively, of revenue attributable to the NAPW Network business segment for the three months ended March 31, 2017 and 2016.
+NAPW Membership subscriptions represented approximately 98.9% and 91.3%, respectively, of revenue attributable to the NAPW Network business segment for the three months ended June 30, 2017 and 2016, and 98.6% and 95.0%, respectively, for the six months ended June 30, 2017 and 2016.

 Lead Generation.
 We monetize our career consultations conducted by our Noble Voice segment by generating and selling value-added leads to our strategic partners who provide continuing education and career services.
 We also generate revenue from sales of data not used in the lead generation process.
-Lead generation sales represented 100% of the revenue attributable to the Noble Voice business segment for the three months ended March 31, 2017 and 2016.
+Lead generation sales represented 100% of the revenue attributable to the Noble Voice business segment for the three and six months ended June 30, 2017 and 2016.

 Recruitment Services.
 We provide recruitment services through PDN Network to medium and large employers seeking to diversify their employment ranks.
 Our recruitment services include recruitment advertising, job postings, semantic search technology and paid access to, and placement in, or advertising around our career and networking events.
 The majority of recruitment services revenue comes from job recruitment advertising.
 We also offer to businesses subject to the regulations and requirements of the Equal Employment Opportunity Office of Federal Contract Compliance Program ("OFCCP") our OFCCP compliance product, which combines diversity recruitment advertising with job postings and compliance services.
-Recruitment advertising revenue constituted approximately 90.9% and 89.5%, respectively, of revenue attributable to the PDN Network business segment for the three months ended March 31, 2017 and 2016.
+Recruitment advertising revenue constituted approximately 91.5% and 93.0%, respectively, of revenue attributable to the PDN Network business segment for the three months ended June 30, 2017 and 2016.
+For the six months ended June 30, 2017 and 2016, recruitment advertising revenue constituted approximately 91.2% and 91.3%, respectively, of the revenue attributable to the PDN Network business segment.

 Product Sales.
 We offer to new purchasers of our NAPW Network memberships the opportunity to purchase up to two commemorative wall plaques at the time of membership purchase.
-Product sales represented approximately 1.6% and 1.7%, respectively, of revenue attributable to the NAPW Network business segment for the three months ended March 31, 2017 and 2016.
+Product sales represented approximately 1.1% and 8.7%, respectively, of revenue attributable to the NAPW Network business segment for the three months ended June 30, 2017 and 2016, and 1.4% and 5.0%, respectively, of revenue attributable to the NAPW Network business segment for the six months ended June 30, 2017 and 2016.